Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-word/microsoft-word-quiz.md

 - [ ] Line
 - [ ] Bar

+Explanation-
+A pie chart only reads a single data series from a data source and ignores all others.
+You can determine which series is to be used by choosing Pie.

 #### Q65.
 In the image below, where do you click to hide comments when a document prints?

 ![image](https://i.imgur.com/JjdzceL.png?raw=png)